cvat-ai/cvat/site/content/en/docs/api_sdk/sdk/highlevel-api.md

 job_ref2.fetch()
 # job_ref2 is synced
 ```

-Any local changes in the object will be discarded.

 Finally, if you need to remove the object from the server, you can use the `remove()` method.
 The server object will be removed, but the local copy of the object will remain untouched.